A specialization inequality for tropical complexes: Subdivisions

-We now check that the divisor of a PL function~$\phi$ on~$\Delta$ is the same as the divisor of the scaled function $m \cdot \phi$ on~$\Delta'$.
-The divisor of a PL function can be characterized by the properties listed in Proposition~4.5 of \cite{cartwright-complexes}, so we just need to check that these properties agree for a complex~$\Delta$ and its subdivision~$\Delta'$.
+\begin{proof} To show that linear equivalence on $\Delta$ agrees with that on $\Delta'$, we need to show that, if $\phi$ is a PL function on $\Delta$, then $\div(\phi) = \div'(m \phi)$, where $\div$ and $\div'$ are the divisor functions from Proposition~\ref{p:div}, on $\Delta$ and~$\Delta'$, respectively.
+Since Proposition~\ref{p:div} uniquely characterize $\div$ and $\div'$ in terms of four properties, we need to check that those properties coincide for $\Delta$ and~$\Delta'$.
 The first two properties are that the divisor is linear in the PL function and local, which are independent of the subdivision.
-Moreover, the third property is that linear functions are characterized by having trivial divisor, and we've shown that the linear functions on~$\Delta$ and~$\Delta'$ agree, up to scaling.
-The fourth property normalizes the divisor function via a PL function supported on a single facet, which also agrees, because when passing to~$\Delta'$ we scale both the coordinates on the complex and the PL function by the same factor of~$m$.
+Moreover, the third property is that linear functions are characterized by having trivial divisor, and by Lemma~\ref{l:subdivide-linear}, the linear functions on~$\Delta$ and~$\Delta'$ agree, up to scaling.
+The fourth property normalizes the divisor function via a PL function supported on a single facet, which also agrees, because when passing to~$\Delta'$ we scale both the coordinates on the complex and the PL function by the same factor of~$m$. \end{proof}

-The fifth and final property normalizes the divisor function on ridges not contained in any facet using functions which are linear in the ordinary sense on the entire ridge.
-Suppose that $r$ is a ridge not contained in any facet and has vertices $v_1, \ldots, v_n$, where we choose coordinates so that $v_1 = (m, \ldots, 0)$ and $v_n = (0, \ldots, 0, m)$.
-In these coordinates a function~$\phi$, which is affine linear in the ordinary sense on~$r$, can be written as $\phi(x) = c^T x$, where $c$ and $x$ are $n$-dimensional column vectors.
-Thus, the divisor of~$\phi$ along $r$ according to~\cite[Prop.~4.5(v)]{cartwright-complexes} is: